catze-labs/yooldo-ea-raffle/README.md

 # YOOLDO-EA-RAFFLE: A Brief Guide

-Welcome to the Yooldo Early Access raffle!
+Hello and welcome to the Yooldo Early Access raffle!
+We're thrilled to offer this unique opportunity to our vibrant community.
+The key to winning?
+The more you play, the higher your chances of winning.
+So, roll up your sleeves, step into the world of Yooldo, and start increasing your odds of taking home the grand prize!

 We're excited to share this opportunity with our community and have made every effort to ensure the process is fair, transparent, and accessible.
 Below, you'll find a detailed explanation of how the raffle works and the steps we've taken to maintain its integrity.

+Now, without further ado, let's dive into it!

 - [Explaining the Raffle Data](https://github.com/catze-labs/yooldo-ea-raffle/tree/main/usedRaffleTicketHistory)
 - [Diving Into the Raffle History](https://github.com/catze-labs/yooldo-ea-raffle/tree/main/raffleHistory)